scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

             pass

 This allows researchers to easily integrate their own hyperparameter optimization method into Labwatch.
-They only need to implement an adapter that provides the ``suggest_configuration()`` method which return a single configuration to Sacred and the ``update()`` method which gets all evaluated configuration and costs and updates the internal state of the optimizer.
+They only need to implement an adapter that provides the ``suggest_configuration()`` method which returns a single configuration to Sacred, and the ``update()`` method, which gets all evaluated configuration and costs, and updates the internal state of the optimizer.